pzembrod/cc64/File-formats.md

 ### Scripted workflows with VICE

-Autostarting ultraFORTH or cc64 inside VICE got me only half the way to a scripted build; the compile invocation still needed to be entered.
+Autostarting UltraForth or cc64 inside VICE got me only half the way to a scripted build; the compile invocation still needed to be entered.
 Fortunately, VICE can fill the C64 keyboard buffer using the -keybuf option.
 Remarkably, this option can take more than 10 characters, the C64's keyboard buffer length.